DreamworldSolutions/dw-snackbar/README.md

    timeout: 10000,  // (Optional) Time is in milliseconds after which message should be automatically dismissed.
 Set to `0` to prevent automatic dismiss.
 Default: 10000
    hideDismissBtn: true,  // (Optional) Set `true` to hide (not show) dismiss button.
 Default: false
    dismissIcon: '', // (Optional) Name of the Dismiss icon to be used.
 Default value: 'clear'
+   dismissText: '', // (Optional) Dismiss button Text/Caption.
+It's exclusive to `dismissIcon`.
+So, `dismissIcon` isn't used when this is specified.
    onDismiss: callback, //(Optional), A Callback function when snackbar is dimissed, call in both cases: Either automatically closed or manually.
 It's first agument will be `id`.
    actionButton: { //(Optional), When actionButton spec is specified
      caption: '',  // Button Text/Caption
      callback: callBack, // callback function to be invoked when user clicks on the action button.
 Callback method will receive `id` in the argument.
 ActionButton is disabled while it’s callback execution is in progress.
      link: link // Link to be opened when user clicks on the button.
-Link will be opened in the current window.
+Link will be opened based on `linkTarget`.
 Actually action button will be rendered as Link button.
-It's exclusive to `callback`.
-So, `callback` isn't invoked when this is specified.
+     linkTarget: '' // (Optional) It used to set Target of link.
+Possible values '_blank', '_self', '_parent', '_top'.
    }
  }
 ```